What is a charging order?

 How To Prevent A Charging Order Being Made?

-In order to stop a charging order being made against you, you could employ several arguments.
+In order to stop a charging order from being made against you, you could employ several arguments.
 Examples of these include:

-- You have not missed any instalments
+- You have not missed any installments

 - The property that you own has little or no equity

 - The charging order is unfair on your other creditors